 Karl is a highly successful developer and co-owner of Cactuslab, a web and app development studio in Auckland.
 He is the creator of Charles Proxy, a popular debugging tool used by thousands of companies around the globe, and a co-founder of Camera+, one of the most popular apps in Apple’s iOS App Store.
 Karl runs Auckland’s monthly iOS development gatherings, and was previously involved as an organiser of the Auckland Web Meetup group.
 He is also a co-founder of Letterboxd, a social network for film lovers that launched in late 2011.

 Matthew is a creative director, interface designer and typographer, and a co-founder of both Cactuslab and Letterboxd.
 He has a background in publication design, and has been designing and building for the web since 1994.
-Matthew is a Fellow of the Designer’s Institute of New Zealand, and has spent six of the past eight years on the judging panel (the last three as convenor) for our national design awards, the Best Awards.
+Matthew is a Fellow of the Designer’s Institute of New Zealand, and spent six years between 2010 and 2017 as interactive judge (and then panel convenor) for our national design awards.

 With the enactment of the Anti-Money Laundering and Countering Financing of Terrorism Act 2009, the New Zealand government made it clear it was serious about meeting the obligations developed by the Financial Actions Task Force.
 FATF is a global, inter-governmental body whose purpose is to develop and promote national and international policies to combat money laundering and terrorist financing.